ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

   - Created an S3 bucket with lifecycle rules, CORS, and versioning.
-  - Secured S3 bucket using IAM policies.
+  - Secured S3 bucket using IAM policies and bucket policies.
-  - Shared s3 bucket across accounts.
+  - Shared S3 bucket across accounts.
   - Created an S3 bucket batch operation job.
   - Migrated BLOB data stored in a relational database table to S3.